A.J. Hinch, Jeff Luhnow and Jim Crane in a happier moment.

 Houston Astros general manager Jeff Luhnow with the World Series trophy.
 (Photo by F. Carter Smith.)

 Houston Astros manager A.J.
-Hinch made sure to examine his new ring.
-(Photo by F. Carter Smith.)
+Hinch gets his World Series ring before the 2018 opener.
+(Photo by F. Carter Smith)

 Jim Crane (Photo by F. Carter Smith)

 Astros owner Jim Crane and Gerrit Cole shared a moment after another dominant gem from the free agent to be.
 (Photo by F. Carter Smith)

 Jeff Luhnow outmaneuvered other general managers to bring Zack Greinke to Houston.
 (Photo by F. Carter Smith)

 A.J.
 Hinch brought the Astros to unprecedented October success.
 (Photo by F. Carter Smith.)

 Jim Crane opened up to Jimmy Roberts on stage.
 (Photo by Michelle Watson/CatchLightgroup.com)